NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

-# TIMESLOT ADVERTISER
+# TIMESLOT ADVERTISER - OBSERVER

-This project utilizes the Concurrent Multi-protocol Timeslot API in the Nordic Semiconductor S110 SoftDevice for the   nRF51-series micro-controllers to run a scannable advertiser concurrently with a SoftDevice powered BLE Device.
+This project utilizes the Concurrent Multi-protocol Timeslot API in the Nordic Semiconductor S110 v7.0 SoftDevice for the   nRF51-series micro-controllers to run a scannable advertiser concurrently with the SoftDevice.

+This project also contains an example to run a concurrent multi-protocol observer concurrently with the Softdevice.

 The Timeslot advertiser accepts a subset of the HCI command interface to control various parameters of its behaviour.

+Scan Requests that arrive at the advertiser are also sent to the application.
+The scan requests are sent with the address, RSSI and a link quality indication.

+An experimental link quality indicator that counts the number of packets with CRC failures and the number packets with successful CRC has been addeed.
+This allows the application to have some awareness of the link quality.
+The link quality is returned by the observer and by the scannable advertiser.

 ## Example code